RockwellShah/bitnote/README.md

 ### 🔐 License

 BitNote is licensed under BSL 1.1.
-It will automatically transition to GPL v3.0 on **May 1, 2028**.
+It will automatically trigger an open source transition to GPL v3.0 on **May 1, 2028**.
 [Read the full license](https://bitnote.xyz/license)

 ---